 While the food sector is the largest single industry on the planet, encompassing roughly 10% of global GDP, it has yet to advance in many areas important to being a successful sector for the future.
 This includes transparency, quality control, and knowledge dissemination.
 The food sector is furthermore one of the few large sectors remaining that have not been transformed through the influx of new technology, in particular the Internet, and thus structural dynamics is not present to the extent as in other sectors.

 While innovative uses of the Internet have been applied in some pockets of the sector, such as the use of sensor nets to monitor growing conditions for crops, most are isolated examples – exceptions, rather than the rule.
 In addition to a need to encourage new and innovative applications of the Internet to the sector, much more thinking is needed about how to move beyond “islands of application” in order to spur a broader, Internet-driven information infrastructure for the sector as a whole.
+Much more thinking is also needed in order to understand where a digitally overlayed food sector is heading.
+Algorithm based food decisions can be both a potential blessing and a terrible curse.

 An open infrastructure with well-defined interfaces could for instance make it possible to track produce, giving necessary transparency to the sector.
 It could furthermore give rise to new opportunities of measuring and taking care of individual crops, plants and animals through online service solutions (sensors, data management and deployment instructions), with associated new business models.
 It would also facilitate the application of Big Data technology and best-practices analysis, giving rise to positive spirals as well as to the rapid identification of harmful produce or practices.